brabander/olsr/lib/bmf/README_BMF.txt

     # on which unicast packets are usually sent at a much higher bit rate
     # than broadcast packets (which are sent at a basic bit rate).
     PlParam "BmfMechanism" "UnicastPromiscuous"

+    # The number of times BMF will transmit the same packet whenever it decides
+    # to use broadcast to forward a packet.
+Defaults to 1.
+Not used if
+    # "BmfMechanism" is set to "UnicastPromiscuous".
+    PlParam "BroadcastRetransmitCount" "2"

+    # If the number of neighbors to forward to is less than or equal to the
+    # FanOutLimit, then packets to be relayed will be sent via unicast.
+    # If the number is greater than the FanOutLimit the packet goes out
+    # as broadcast.
+Legal values are 1...10.
+See MAX_UNICAST_NEIGHBORS
+    # as defined in NetworkInterfaces.h .
+Defaults to 2.
+Not used if
+    # "BmfMechanism" is set to "UnicastPromiscuous".
+    PlParam "FanOutLimit" "4"

     # List of non-OLSR interfaces to include
     PlParam     "NonOlsrIf"  "eth2"